-Completed work is reviewed for integrity of scientific methods employed, overall adherence to policy, compatibility with other studies, and attainment of study objectives.
+Completed work is considered authoritative for the field.
+Work is reviewed only for overall feasibility, adherence to policy, compatibility with other studies, and attainment of study objectives.

 FACTOR 3 - GUIDELINES

 Guidelines consist of bureau, agency, and government-wide policy, regulations and operating procedures; industry technical standards, technical reports, and published and unpublished scientific reports.
 Guidelines also include technical documentation related to mapping and visualization systems, instrumentation, geologic characterization, statistical and chemical modeling software, and computers.
 Most available guidelines are not directly applicable to the work and require adaptation to apply to specific projects.